GALYA BISENGALIEVA

 photo: Nicol Vizioli

-Having shrugged off generic boundaries Galya Bisengalieva is an artist who defies categorisation.
-The Kazakh composer, producer and violinist has earned a distinctive place in new music thanks to her originality and virtuosity.
-She made her first two records, EP ONE and TWO, on her own NOMAD Music Productions, a label she founded to champion experimental sounds.
+Galya Bisengalieva is a Kazakh composer, producer and violinist whose work transcends genre.
+Known for her striking originality and virtuosic command of her instrument, she occupies a singular space in music.
+Her first two releases, EP ONE and TWO, were issued on NOMAD Music Productions, the label she founded to champion experimental sounds.

 “Galya…a powerful force in new and primordial music” The Quietus